iamcall/Unity-Video-Game-Cedar-Hollow/README.md

 - 🎨 **Art**: Contributing original artwork alongside programming.
 - 🤝 **Teamwork**: Joined fellow students to design and build the game together.

-Our mission is to **entertain while educating** players about climate responsibility, sustainable growth, and caring for the community:contentReference[oaicite:1]{index=1}.
+Our mission is to **entertain while educating** players about climate responsibility, sustainable growth, and caring for the community.

 ---